 Recently at the Woodward Dream Cruise, Ford Performance Parts displayed its 2017 Marketing Mustang GT featuring its latest entry into the Aluminator crate engine series, the 5.2-liter Aluminator XS.
-Capable of producing more than 570 horsepower, the 5.2L Aluminator XS offers a high-performance aftermarket option for Mustang enthusiasts looking for enhanced powertrain options.
+Capable of producing 580 horsepower, the 5.2L Aluminator XS offers a high-performance aftermarket option for Mustang enthusiasts looking for enhanced powertrain options.

 Matt Monroe, Ford Performance Parts Marketing Manager, recently talked about what makes this engine so special and how it came about.Why did Ford Performance develop the new 5.2L Aluminator XS and why now?

 With the availability of high-performance production parts off the 5.2L came the opportunity for us to improve on the existing Aluminator XS.

 How does the 5.2L Aluminator XS differ from the engine in the GT350?